penguincoco/penguincoco.github.io/_posts/2019-12-01-The_Meatball.md

 Mo and her.

-She sighed.
-People don’t understand her sometimes.
+She’s always been that kind of person that likes her alone time, but not too much, if that makes sense.
 Some days she’ll get irritated when someone tries to talk to her but then on others she’ll be like a child star that wants back into the spotlight and desperately look for people to talk to.
-She was feeling the latter mode, but didn’t want to say it.
+Today, she was feeling the latter mode, but didn’t want to say it.

 She picked her shoes up and put them neatly onto the rack next to a pair of Oxfords.
 They hadn’t been worn for nearly a year and were collecting dust, but she refused to put them into storage.
 It made her feel as though he were still there.
 God, she wished he was there.
 He always knew which mood she was in, chatterbug or hermit.
 She never had to explain to him.